VFScale: Intrinsic Reasoning through Verifier-Free Test-time Scalable Diffusion Model: Experiments

 \section{Experiments}

 In the experiments, we focus on investigating the challenges of replacing an external verifier with a learned energy function to enable test-time scaling of diffusion models via varying the number of samples.
 We then justify the effectiveness of our innovations in both training and inference.
-Specifically, we aim to address the following three key questions: (1) What factors hinder the success of test-time scaling of energy-based diffusion models?
+Specifically, we aim to address the following three key questions: \textbf{(1) What factors hinder the success of test-time scaling of energy-based diffusion models?
 (2) Does the training of \proj exactly improve the energy landscape to unleash the test-time scalability of diffusion models?
-(3) Can the inference method of \proj achieve better test-time scaling up?
+(3) Can the inference method of \proj achieve better test-time scaling up?}

-To answer these questions, we conduct extensive experiments on two challenging reasoning tasks: Maze and Sudoku.
-In Section ~\ref{sec:failure_analysis}, we find that the na\"ively trained energy-based diffusion model \cite{du2024learning} falls short of scaling up during test time and identify the key reason as the poor quality of the energy landscape, particularly its lack of \emph{performance-energy consistency}.
+To answer these questions, we conduct extensive experiments on two challenging reasoning tasks: Maze and Sudoku, evaluating them in \textbf{out-of-distribution (OOD) settings} where test instances are substantially more complex than the training data and cause naive methods to fail.\footnote{More experimental details can be found in Appendix \ref{app:Exp_detail}, Appendix \ref{app:hyperparameters_sensitivity}, and Appendix \ref{app:vis_results}, respectively.}.
+In Section ~\ref{sec:failure_analysis}, we find that the na\"ively trained energy-based diffusion model \citep{du2024learning} falls short of scaling up during test time and identify the key reason as the poor quality of the energy landscape, particularly its lack of \emph{performance-energy consistency}.
 Addressing this In Section \ref{sec:training_improve}, the training methods of \proj demonstrate a significant impact on unbinding the scalability of diffusion models.
 As shown in Fig. \ref{fig:maze_train_hmcts}, with the model trained with \proj training methods, hMCTS denoising can better release the scalability, enabling generalization to much more challenging tasks during inference (Sec. \ref{sec:scale_up}).

-In Maze experiments, the datasets are generated by \cite{ivanitskiy2023configurable}, and the diffusion model is mainly trained with Maze sizes of up to $6\times6$ while tested on harder datasets with sizes significantly larger than $6\times6$ (Fig. \ref{fig:maze_train_hmcts}).
-For Sudoku experiments, the basic setting is adopted from \cite{du2024learning} where the diffusion model is trained on SAT-Net dataset with 31 to 42 given entries \cite{wang2019satnet} and tested on the harder RRN dataset with 17 to 34 given entries \cite{palm2018recurrent} with fewer given entries.
-All models and inference methods are evaluated with solving success rate.
-Here successful solving means the predicted solution exactly matches the ground-truth solution on all entries, a very stringent metric\footnote{For example, a successful solving of a $15\times15$ Maze needs to predict all $31\times31=961$ entries correctly (for each grid cell, predict path/not path/wall), where the path length from start to target is on the order of $10^2$.}.
-More experimental details can be found in Appendix \ref{app:Exp_detail}, Appendix \ref{app:hyperparameters_sensitivity}, and Appendix \ref{app:vis_results}, respectively.